 The project Transfarm 4.0 aims at increasing the direct participation of farmers in the precision farming sector and boosting the competitiveness of the European precision farming advanced manufacturing supply chains.

 Transfarm 4.0 will scout new demand-driven precision farming solutions to meet the needs of the farmers.
 Within the project, companies, clusters, research institutions and farmers will interact to bring new technological solutions to the market.

-Be ready to meet farmers, industrial players, agriculture NGOs, policy-makers, innovation performers, high-profile experts at the seminar on Precision Farming hosted by Transfarm's partners Linz Center of Mechatronics and Francisco Josephinum in Linz on 4 December 2019.
+Be ready to meet farmers, industrial players, policy-makers and experts at the seminar on Precision Farming hosted by Transfarm's partners Linz Center of Mechatronics and Francisco Josephinum in Linz on 4 December 2019.

 Ten partners from 5 European countries (Austria, Hungary, Italy, Poland and Slovenia) gathered for the first time on 4-5 June 2019 in Conegliano, in the heart of the Prosecco region in Veneto, to kick-start the project.
 Transfarm 4.0 is a three years initiative.
 Its objective is to promote the uptake of precision agriculture in Central European countries.

 Transfarm 4.0's family is made up of 10 partners from 5 central European countries.